 A newly published report describes the mathematical linkages between leaf vein systems and leaf size from around the globe, improving scientists’ ability to predict and interpret climate of the deep past from leaf fossils.

-UCLA life scientists have discovered new laws that determine the construction of leaf vein systems as leaves grow and evolve.
+University of California, Los Angeles (UCLA) life scientists have discovered new laws that determine the construction of leaf vein systems as leaves grow and evolve.
 These easy-to-apply mathematical rules can now be used to better predict the climates of the past using the fossil record.

 The research, published May 15 in the journal Nature Communications, has a range of fundamental implications for global ecology and allows researchers to estimate original leaf sizes from just a fragment of a leaf.
 This will improve scientists’ prediction and interpretation of climate in the deep past from leaf fossils.